francis-collab/alu-shell/permissions/README.md

 #!/bin/bash
-# This script mirrors the permissions of the file 'olleh' to the file 'hello'
+# This script adds execute permission to all subdirectories of the current directory for the owner, group, and others